ChthonVII/guildwarslinuxinstallguide/README.md

 The fields in the "Properties" menu "Shortcut" tab should auto-populate.
 Change the name to exactly "Guild Wars" to gain access to community controller layouts and such.

 In the "Properties" menu "Compatibility" tab, set it to use whatever version of Proton you like.

+In the "Properties" menu "Shortcut" tab, you can set "LAUNCH OPTIONS" to include command line parameters like `-fps <number`.
+However, if you end up using a script to launch uMod and/or Toolbox (see below), parameters would go inside that script instead.

 Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx`. (`{steam directory`} is probably `~/.steam/steam`, but it varies by distro and when you fist installed Steam.)
 When you launch Guild Wars via Steam, *this* is the wine prefix being used.
 This has several consequences of note:
 - All the add-ons (Toolbox, DirectSong, etc.) need to be installed into this new prefix.